The facts: What you need to know about global hunger

 Ninety-eight percent of the world’s hungry live in developing regions.
 The highest number of malnourished people, 520 million, lives in Asia and the Pacific, in countries like Indonesia and the Philippines.

-And 43 million people in Latin America and the Caribbean are struggling to find enough to eat, in places like Guatemala and Haiti.
+And millions of people in Latin America and the Caribbean are struggling to find enough to eat, in places like Guatemala and Haiti.

 The majority of these hungry families live in rural areas where they widely depend on agriculture to survive.